stefan-caraiman/katacoda-scenarios/linux-administration/step01.md

   - `5432` used by PostgreSQL

-## Checking if a remote server is up

-## Checking if a local port is running on the system
+## Checking if a local port is properly running on the system

 Most of the times when working with an application on a Linux system, you will need to check that a certain port for an application is still running.
 This is the first thing that you should check in case someone complains that they are getting a `connection refused` or `I can't access the website`.